Code-Institute-Submissions/Portfolio-1-first-project/README.md

 * There is a *signUp* page also, on the sight for registration to the youth centre.
 * On the top of the site pages there is a navigationbar -to navigate between all pages and also to navigate to the page *"how to guide"*.
 * Links to pdf documents are put in the navigation bar, but also direct in paragraph text - for further information to the users (simplicity).
-* And last, but of most <span style="color:red"> __*importance*__<span/>, the whole site content is built on spreading insperation and to motivate readers to register (marketing).
+* And last, but of most __*importance*__, the whole site content is built on spreading insperation and to motivate readers to register (marketing).

 ## Navigation Bar

 ![image](https://user-images.githubusercontent.com/119969411/209848099-3566846a-0d32-483d-9efa-024ad1992b23.png)

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+Featured on all three pages, the full responsive navigation bar includes links to the help, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 Nav Bar